mspanc/carrierwave-hex-prefix-for-file-storage/README.md

 # Introduction

-This is a simple Ryby gem that just enscapsulates directory naming scheme for [carrierwave's](https://github.com/carrierwaveuploader/carrierwave) file storage, enabling creation of directory structure that will be efficient and survive subdirectories limit.
+This is a simple Ruby gem that just enscapsulates directory naming scheme for [carrierwave's](https://github.com/carrierwaveuploader/carrierwave) file storage, enabling creation of directory structure that will be efficient and survive subdirectories limit.

 ## Problem